eeeschwartz/next/content-workshop-1.md

 * LexingtonKy.gov is the "digital front door" to the city: 7,000 people visit each day
 * Our work on the website really matters!
-* As opposed to browing, people come to get things done
+* People come to get things done, rather than to browse
-* Make it simple, clear, and fast to use
+* They want a site that is simple, clear, and fast to use

 ## Big benefits for you as well

-* The goal is to meet user need, rather than gov need
+* The goal is content that meets the user need
-* But to create good content, you need tools that make life easier!
+* To create good content, you need tools that make life easier!
-* Good feedback mechanisms and helpful guidance
-* Still your content but with good tools to help
+* It's still your content but with better feedback and guidance

 ## My role as project manager